IsabellaCapriotti/PokemonInfoGrabber/README.md

-# PythonPokemonInfoGrabber
+# PythonPokémonInfoGrabber
-Uses urllib and BeautifulSoup to grab information on a Pokémon, ability, move, type, nature, or item from pokemondb.net.
+A command-line tool that uses urllib and BeautifulSoup to grab information on a Pokémon, ability, move, type, nature, or item from the [Pokémon Database](https://pokemondb.net/).